MattPahuta/order-summary-component/README.md

 ### Continued development

-While learning more advanced tools like React, Astro, Tailwind, etc., I've enjoyed returning to these small, component-based projects to keep my grasp of pure CSS sharp.
+While learning more advanced tools like React, Astro, Tailwind, etc., I've enjoyed returning to these small, component-based projects in order to practice CSS fundamentals.

 ### Useful resources

 - [HTML and CSS for Beginners](https://www.udemy.com/course/html-and-css-for-beginners-build-a-project/) - Madison Kanna has published a free Udemy short course on HTML and CSS fundamentals that utilizes a walkthrough of this particular design.
-After completing this challenge, I enjoyed viewing her process and approach to the project and believe her course offers beginners a nice starting point to build upon.
+After completing this challenge, I enjoyed viewing her process and approach to the project.
+She offers a great intro to the topic and I believe her course offers beginners a nice starting point to build upon.

 ## Author